Movri (tribe): Lifestyle

 Today, some Movri families continue a nomadic lifestyle.
 They spend summers in mountainous areas such as Bazoft and winters in warmer regions including Andika, Masjed Soleyman, Shushtar, and Izeh.
 Seasonal migration can cover distances up to 300 kilometers.

 Culture and heritage

 Movri people, like other Bakhtiari tribes, maintain traditional culture, music, ritual dances such as Choobazi, and traditional Bakhtiari clothing.
-Historically, the use of Sang-Shir (stone markers) on the graves of elders symbolized social status.
+Historically, the use of Sang-Shir (stone markers) on the graves of elders denoted social status.

 Historical role

 The Bakhtiari, especially the Haft Lang branch that includes the Movri clan, were active in the Persian Constitutional Revolution.
 Leaders from various Bakhtiari clans, including Movri, participated, including cavalry units accompanying Ali-Qoli Khan Sardār Asad on the march to Tehran.